 Information Security: NMB made strides in better securing its information technology by taking numerous actions to meet Federal IT security requirements and industry best practices.
-NMB staff upgraded legacy applications running on obsolete software and completed the development of system security plans for its general support system and applications.
+NMB staff upgraded legacy applications running on obsolete software and completed the development of system security plans for applications.
 NMB completed system security assessments and issued Authorization to Operate and Authorizations to Use for several of its systems.